 If a living donor has been identified, a date is then set for the surgery.
 Otherwise, the family waits for a phone call that a deceased donor organ is available.
 During this waiting period, the child will be given medicine and nutritional support until a transplant is possible.

 When a donor liver becomes available, the patient and the transplant team meet at the hospital for final tests.
 Once the patient is cleared for surgery, the transplant is performed as soon as possible.

-After surgery, transplant patients stay in the hospital for about 10 days.
-They spend the first few days in the pediatric intensive care unit, having their liver function and vital signs tested frequently.
+After surgery, transplant patients stay in the hospital for about two weeks.
+They spend the first few days in the pediatric intensive care unit, where nurses and doctors can closely monitor their liver function and vital signs.
 Then they are moved to the general pediatric ward for the remainder of their stay.

-For the first few days, patients receive nutrients intravenously but can then begin drinking and eating solid food.
+For the first few days, patients receive nutrients intravenously.
+After a few days, they can begin drinking and eating solid food.
 The incision typically heals quickly, although a tube may be attached to the wound for a few days to drain away fluid.

-Doctors will prescribe drugs to help manage pain after surgery, and medicines that help to prevent infection and facilitate the body’s acceptance of its new organ.
+Doctors will prescribe drugs to help manage pain after surgery, as well as medicines that help to prevent infection and facilitate the body’s acceptance of its new organ.

 What happens after a pediatric liver transplant?

-Doctors also use these check-ups to make sure that patients are taking their medications.
+Doctors also use these check-ups to make sure that the liver is working well and patients are taking their medications.
 People who receive a liver transplant have to take several drugs every day for the rest of their lives to prevent their bodies from rejecting the organ.